 At the annual general meeting in May 2019 it was resolved in accordance with the Board's proposal on the implementation of a long-term incentive program in the form of a performance based employee stock option program for members of the group management and certain other key employees ("LTIP 2019" or the "Programme"), approximately 72 employees in total.
 The Programme was to comprise no more than 1,595,000 employee stock options divided in three series.
-No more than 100,000 of these employee stock options was to be cash-settled, the remaining employee stock options shall entitle to the acquisition of shares in the company.
-A total of 68 employees has accepted the offer comprising 1,498,000 employee stock options, whereof 85,000 cash settled.
+No more than 100,000 of these employee stock options was to be cash-settled, the remaining employee stock options, whereof 85,000 cash settled.
 The employee stock options has been granted free of charge.
 Exercise of the employee stock options of Series A and Series B is dependent on the extent to which certain performance targets are satisfied during the financial years 2019-2021 (the "Performance Period").
 The performance conditions determine the extent to which (if any) the employee stock options of the respective series may be exercised to acquire shares in the company or receive a cash amount at the expiry of a period of three years from and including the date of the grant of the employee stock options (the "Vesting Period").
-Each employee stock option that is not cash settled shall entitle the holder to acquire one share in the company at an exercise price equivalent to SEK 50.27.
-Each cash-settled employee stock option shall entitle the holder to a cash amount equivalent to the value of one share in the company, calculated as the volume-weighted average price paid for the company's shares at Nasdaq Stockholm during a period of ten business days immediately prior to the exercise of the option, with deduction of an exercise price of SEK 50.27.
-The Programme participants shall be able to exercise employee stock options during a one year period as from and including the date of the expiry of the Vesting Period.
-T
+Each employee stock option shall entitle the holder to acquire one share in the company at an exercise price equivalent to SEK 50.27.
+Each cash-settled employee stock option shall entitle the holder to a cash amount equivalent to the value of one share in the company, calculated as the volume-weighted average price paid for the company's shares at Nasdaq Stockholm during a period of the program to the exercise of the exprises days immediately prior to the exercise of the option, with deduction of an exercise price of SEK 50.27.
+The Programme participants shall be able to exercise employee stock options during a one year period.